mattermost/docs/source/process/asset-guidelines.rst

 1. Use this `template <https://www.dropbox.com/s/9o6c331u815mflp/20160118_spanish.tif?dl=0>`_ as a starting point
 2. Change text in the "title" layer following the guidelines in `Feature Title`_
 3. Change text in the "by cburns" layer to replace the name with appropriate creator name following the guidelines in `Feature Creator`_
-4. Change the contents of the "Left Image" layer to update representative art following the guidelines in `Representative Art for Feature`_
+4. Change the contents of the "Left Image" layer to update representative art following the guidelines in `Feature Representative Art`_
 5. Change the contents in the "right image" layer to update representative logo(s) following the guidelines in `Mattermost and Representative Logos`_
 6. Save the finished asset draft in both .TIF and .PNG format, and upload to your "Dropbox Share" folder